C-RH-C/ACM-MCE-must-gather/README.md

 ## Known issues:
   * ~~Not tested on non-HUB cluster for now.~~ - For collecting data from managed cluster, use `-m <ACM version>` option
-  * ~~Do not cover situation, when image for m-g is not available,~~ but this can be checked from `oc adm must-gather ...` output in specified dir (acm-must-gather.log and mce-must-gather.log).
+  * ~~Do not cover situation, when image for m-g is not available, but this can be checked from `oc adm must-gather ...` output in specified dir (acm-must-gather.log and mce-must-gather.log).~~
     * It is possible to specify own image registry via `-r` parameter
+    * FIXED, script fails with error message if image is not available.

 ## TODO:
-  * when executed on HUB cluster, show message like "This script gather data from HUB cluster now.
-If your issue with ACM affects some managed cluster, please run this script to gather data from managed cluster too." - done
+  * ~~when executed on HUB cluster, show message like "This script gather data from HUB cluster now.
+If your issue with ACM affects some managed cluster, please run this script to gather data from managed cluster too."~~ - done
   * ~~Add functionality to collect data for submariner support~~ - use `-s` parameter to collect submariner data